-Sunset Process - Senate Finance Committee.
-In a bona fide physician-patient relationship for purposes of a medical marijuana recommendation, the bill clarifies that if the patient is a child, as part of the relationship the physician must consult with the patient's parents.
-The bill clarifies that only a physician can make a medical marijuana recommendation.
-The bill clarifies that a parent can be a primary caregiver for a child with a disabling medical condition.
-The bill clarifies that a primary caregiver for a person with a debilitating or disabling medical condition receives the same confidentiality protections as other primary caregivers.
-The bill clarifies that if a person with a medical marijuana card is convicted of a drug crime, the card is subject to revocation.
+Medical marijuana program - physician relationship - primary caregiver relationship - dentist or advanced practice practitioner make recommendations - card validity length - health effects panel conflict disclosures - sunset - appropriation.
+In a bona fide physician-patient relationship for purposes of a medical marijuana recommendation, the act clarifies that if the patient is a child, as part of the relationship the physician must consult with the patient's parents.
+The act clarifies that a parent can be a primary caregiver for a child with a disabling medical condition.
+The act clarifies that a primary caregiver for a person with a debilitating or disabling medical condition receives the same confidentiality protections as other primary caregivers.
+The act clarifies that if a person with a medical marijuana card is convicted of a drug crime, the card is subject to revocation.

-The bill allows a medical professional with prescriptive authority acting within the scope of his or her practice to make medical marijuana recommendations for a disabling medical condition.
-The bill gives the state health agency the authority to promulgate rules regarding the length of time that a medical marijuana card for a disabling medical condition is valid.
+The act allows a dentist or advanced practice practitioner with prescriptive authority acting within the scope of his or her practice to make medical marijuana recommendations for a disabling medical condition.
+The act gives the state health agency the authority to promulgate rules regarding the length of time that a medical marijuana card for a disabling medical condition is valid.

-Under current law there is a health care panel that monitors the health effects of marijuana and provides a report every two years.
-The bill requires the panel to include individuals with expertise in neuroscience, epidemiology, toxicology, cannabis physiology, and cannabis quality control.
-The bill requires the panelists to disclose all financial interests related to the health care industry and the regulated marijuana industry and report those disclosures in the panel's report.
-The bill gives the department of public health and environment the authority to collect Colorado-specific data that involves adverse health outcomes associated with cannabis from all-payer claims data, hospital discharge data, and available peer-reviewed research studies.
+Under current law there is a health care panel (panel) that monitors the health effects of marijuana and provides a report every two years.
+The act requires the panel to include individuals with expertise in neuroscience, epidemiology, toxicology, cannabis physiology, and cannabis quality control.
+The act requires the panelists to disclose all financial interests related to the health care industry and the regulated marijuana industry and report those disclosures in the panel's report.
+The act gives the department of public health and environment the authority to collect Colorado-specific data that involves health outcomes associated with cannabis from all-payer claims data, hospital discharge data, and available peer-reviewed research studies.

-The bill extends the medical marijuana program until September 1, 2028, and requires a sunset review prior to the repeal.
-The bill makes other technical changes and repeals obsolete provisions.
+The act extends the medical marijuana program until September 1, 2028, and requires a sunset review prior to the repeal.
+The act makes other technical changes and repeals obsolete provisions.